Lenovo Dishes On 3D XPoint DIMMS, Apache Pass In ThinkSystem SD650

 Thoughts

 The emergence of a platform that supports Apache Pass is a big step forward, but questions abound as Intel's new 3D XPoint DIMMs make their way to market.
 Intel CEO Brian Krzanich recently said that 3D XPoint DIMMs wouldn't have a material impact on revenue this year.
-Considering that Lenovo said that Cascade Lake Xeons aren't coming until next year, that likely signals the DIMMs will ship this year only for qualification purposes with early partners.
+Considering that Lenovo said that Cascade Lake Xeons aren't coming to its servers until next year, that likely signals the DIMMs will ship this year only for qualification purposes with early partners.
+Intel does ship server silicon early to cloud service providers, but it appears widespread Cascade Lake availability will not come until early next year.

 Many analysts are predicting near-term revenues for NVDIMMs, which typically consist of NAND-backed DRAM, in the billions of dollars.
 Intel's Apache Pass DIMMs have the potential to plunder that market, as a single device with inherent data persistence and an exponential amount of capacity is a far more sophisticated solution.
 The 3D XPoint DIMMs will be much slower than DDR4-based NVDIMMs, but they don't require batteries and will piggyback on the same software and programming models that enable the NVDIMM ecosystem.
 That should help speed adoption.